sudostake/sudostake_web_near/docs/features/lender-positions.md

 - `utils/db/vaults.ts` — Firestore query helpers shared across dashboards.

 ## Helpful habits
-- Refresh or trigger indexing if a repayment just landed and the status still reads **Active**—indexing clears the position automatically.
+- Refresh or trigger indexing if a repayment just landed and the status still reads **Active**—indexing finalises the position automatically.
-- Watching someone else’s account?
-Use the search input at the top to paste a lender account ID and preview their public positions.
+- Reviewing another team’s account?
+Use the search input to paste their lender ID and preview public positions.
 - New lender?
-Keep [Fund a liquidity request](../guides/fund-liquidity-request.md) nearby so you remember the repayment expectations and indexer behaviour.
+Keep [Fund a liquidity request](../guides/fund-liquidity-request.md) handy so you remember the repayment flow and claim logic.